 The news of a baby’s arrival is exciting for every parent.
-In spite of this, there are a lot of things you need to prepare for this new addition to your family.
+Despite this, there are many things you need to prepare for this new addition to your family.
 One of these considerations includes buying the right newborn essentials.

 However, as a new parent, you probably don’t know where to begin and what exactly are the things you need for your little one.
 In addition, a large majority of baby registries will suggest a long list of baby must-haves which leaves you more confused than ever.